February already has four incorporations closed in Xbox Game Pass, with Day One premieres and a highly awaited final version.

 February 26 – Xbox Series, PC, and Cloud (version 1.0)

-Stoic Studios’ project is leaving early access and finally launching in its final version within Game Pass.
+Stoic Studios’ project leaves early access and finally launches in its final version within Game Pass.

 February is shaping up to be a solid month for Xbox Game Pass, although there are still more announcements to come.
 Microsoft usually completes the calendar as the start of the month approaches, so it’s likely that the list will grow in the coming weeks.